The Space-Time Connectivity Theorem for Normal Currents: Introduction

 and

 where $C > 0$ depends only on $k$, $d$, and $K$. \end{theorem}

-To obtain Theorem \ref{tm:Equivalence}, we use the two results referred to in the previous paragraph, but we also need a way to ``stretch out'' a filling that witnesses $T - T_{j} \in \Brm_{k}(K)$ in such a way that the variation and $\Lrm^{\infty}$ norm are well-behaved.
+To obtain the first conclusion \eqref{AbbrvSTConnect1}, we use the two results referred to in the previous paragraph, but we also need a way to ``stretch out'' a filling that witnesses $T - T_{j} \in \Brm_{k}(K)$ in such a way that the variation is well-behaved.
 To do this, we can use an argument similar to that of~\cite[Theorem 5.4]{Rindler23}.
 This result is called the \emph{Equality Theorem}, but the arguments of~\cite{Rindler23} in fact only apply for $K = \overline{\Omega}$ with $\Omega$ a $\Crm^1$-domain, and we give an example of a Lipschitz domain where the argument fails.
-Nevertheless, the statement of the theorem is true: In Theorem \ref{tm:Equality} we will also show the Equality Theorem for $K = \overline{\Omega}$ where $\Omega \subset \mathbb{R}^{d}$ has a $\Crm^0$ boundary (see Section \ref{s:GoodDirections}).
+Nevertheless, the statement of the theorem is true: In Theorem \ref{tm:Equality} we will also show the Equality Theorem for $K = \overline{\Omega}$ where $\Omega \subset \mathbb{R}^{d}$ is a $\Crm^0$ domain (see Section \ref{s:GoodDirections}).
 Central to the proof of this result is the notion of ``good directions'' introduced in~\cite{BallZarnescu17}.

+A major disadvantage of the aforementioned Equality Theorem is that it does not control the masses of the slices of the resulting space-time trajectory.
+To obtain the $\Lrm^{\infty}$ estimate \eqref{AbbrvSTConnect2}, we must therefore adopt a more careful approach, which is given in Section \ref{s:STConnect}.

-In the integral case, the Equivalence and Equality Theorems of~\cite{Rindler23} stand apart, but both crucially make use of a deformation result adapted to the space-time setting; in the present paper, we call this result the \emph{Dynamical Deformation Theorem} (see Theorem \ref{tm:STDeform}).
-This result is one of many that require variation estimates which are relatively straightforward for a space-time integral current $S \in \Irm_{k+1}([0,1] \times \R^{d})$ (where one can appeal to the area formula since $\tv{S} \ll \Hcal^{k+1}$), but need some care in the normal case.
+As in the integral case, we shall frequently make use of a deformation result adapted to the space-time setting; in the present paper, we call this result the \emph{Dynamical Deformation Theorem} (see Theorem \ref{tm:STDeform}).
+This result is one of many that require variation estimates which are relatively straightforward for a space-time integral current $S \in \Irm_{k+1}([0,1] \times \R^{d})$ (where one can appeal to the area formula since $\tv{S} \ll \mathscr{H}^{k+1}$), but need some care in the normal case.
 In particular, we need to appeal to the recent results established in~\cite{AlbertiMarchese16} to obtain precise formulae (see Section \ref{s:VarEsts}).